artainmo/web-development/backend/NestJS/README.md

   return data; //The return statements sends back a response to the client }
 </pre>
+Actually the server-init, connection and disconnection events have to be indicated in a particular way.<br>
+The gateway class has to implement the following: `OnGatewayInit, OnGatewayConnection, OnGatewayDisconnect`, which will force to declare the methods to handle those events.

 The following property can be added to the gateway to access the server instance:
 <pre>